Do not put personal information into this search bar. If you have a query about your account, please use our contact forms.

 How does it work?

-The People's Pension rules for taking a number of lump sums
+People's Pension rules for spreading tax-free allowances across multiple lump sums

 How do I take lump sums from my pension pot?